kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 ```

 This is due to a [n+1 calls limit being set for development setups](https://docs.gitlab.com/ee/development/gitaly.html#toomanyinvocationserror-errors).
 You can work around this by setting `GITALY_DISABLE_REQUEST_LIMITS=1` as an environment variable, restarting your development environment and importing again.

-## Large Project Imports aren't working or are slow on older GitLab versions

-On some older GitLab versions Project Import may fail due to known issues at the time.

-Additionally imports may take significantly longer on GitLab versions older than 12.2 due to a [known issue](https://gitlab.com/gitlab-org/gitlab-foss/-/issues/64924).

-In both cases we recommend you upgrade to the latest GitLab version.